 It seems like now a days it’s hard to find black folk who are ready and willing to say I do, at least that’s what all the media coverage about single black women says.
 Is this a generational issue or are black folk allergic too long term commitment?
-Or are they just committing in different...
+Or are...
 (Read more)

 We have been very excited to launch our second original web series this summer, so after you check out the last episode of Black Folk Don’t this season, be sure to mark your calendars for fresh episodes of “Ask A Muslim” from the producers at Nur Media.
-Here is their description, and check out the...
+Here is their...
 (Read more)

 (SOME STRONG LANGUAGE) When is the last time you met a black atheist?
 Having faith has been a long tradition for black folk in the US and across the world?
 So is it true that black folk don’t do atheism?